CleverRaven/Cataclysm-DDA/COMPILING.md

 Homebrew installation will come with tiles and sound support enabled by default.

-Once you have Homebrew installed, open Terminal and run one of the following commands.
+Once you have Homebrew installed, open Terminal and run one the following command.

-For a tiles build:

     brew install cataclysm

-For an experimental tiles build:

-    brew install cataclysm --HEAD

-Whichever build you choose, Homebrew will install the appropriate dependencies as needed.
+Homebrew will install the appropriate dependencies as needed.
 The installation will be in `/usr/local/Cellar/cataclysm` with a symlink named `cataclysm` in `/usr/local/bin`.

 To launch Cataclysm, just open Terminal and run `cataclysm`.

-To update an experimental build, you must uninstall Cataclysm, then reinstall using one of the above commands.
-Reinstall Cataclysm using the one of the following commands.
+Reinstall Cataclysm using the following command.

-For a tiles build:

     brew reinstall cataclysm

-For an experimental tiles build:

-    brew reinstall cataclysm --HEAD

 ## Advanced info for Developers